Package 'visStatistics'

 minpercent

-number between 0 and 1 indicating minimal fraction of total count data of a category to be displayed in mosaic count plots.
+Number between 0 and 1 indicating minimal fraction of total count data of a category to be displayed in mosaic count plots.

 graphicsoutput